Brick, A Literary Journal

 Submission Guidelines:

-- We consider only finished, polished non-fiction submissions.
+- We consider only finished, polished literary non-fiction submissions.

 - Brick encourages writers of underrepresented identities—including but not limited to writers who are Black, Indigenous, people of colour, queer, non-binary, Deaf, and/or disabled—to submit their literary non-fiction.